nakulmitra/java-tutorial/object-oriented-programming/classes-and-objects/ClassesAndObjects.md

 * ``Class:`` A class is a template or blueprint from which objects are created.
 It encapsulates data for the object and methods to manipulate that data.
 * ``Object:`` An object is an instance of a class.
 It is a real-world entity that holds state (attributes) and behavior (methods).

-In simple terms, a class defines a type (such as a car), and objects are individual instances of that type (such as a specific car with attributes like color, model, and year).
+In simple terms, a class defines a type (such as a car), and objects are individual instances of that type (such as a specific car with attributes like `color`, `model`, and `year`).

 ## What is a Class in Java?
 A class in Java defines the properties and behaviors that objects created from the class will have.
 It's like a blueprint that defines the characteristics of the objects.